-To From District School Board District School Authority Hospital School Authority
+To From District School Board District School Hospital School

+Authority Authority

 District School Board Yes Yes Yes

 District School Authority Yes Yes Yes

 Hospital School Authority Yes Yes Yes

 Section 23 Program Yes Yes Yes

-Loans may be

-Provincial and Demonstration School arranged Loans may be arranged Loans may be arranged
+Provincial and Demonstration School Loans may be arranged Loans may be arranged Loans may be arranged

 Private School No No No

-Post-Secondary Institutions Employment

-settings, Student Homes No No No
+Post-Secondary Institutions Employment settings, Student Homes No No No

-Boards' policies on disposing of used equipment could allow it to be sold at a depreciated price.
-Boards should
+Boards' policies on dispo sing of used equipment could d allow it to be sold at a dep preciated price.
+Boards

+abould also have policion actuaring the lean of CEA fun ded equipment for use in h omo instruction

-also have policies covering the loan of SEA funded equipment for use in home instruction.
+should also have policies covering the loan of SEA funded equipment for use in home instruction.

-b) Ministry of Health and Long-Term Care Assistive Devices Program
+Ministry of Health and Long-Term Care Assistive Devices Program